svermeulen/nvim-teal-maker/ReadMe.md

 call plug#end()
 ```

+* Note that we assume you already have [vim-plug](https://github.com/junegunn/vim-plug) installed.
+Of course, any other plugin manager would be fine as well.
 * Add a `/teal` directory next to your `init.vim`
 * Place a file named `my_config.tl` inside `/teal` with some neovim configuration.
 As a random example: